paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-028-architect-of-the-capitol.md

 ## § 1819.
 Computer backup facilities for legislative offices
 **(a) Acquisition of buildings and facilities** The Architect of the Capitol is authorized, subject to the availability of appropriations, to acquire (through purchase, lease, or otherwise) buildings and facilities for use as computer backup facilities (and related uses) for offices in the legislative branch.

-**(b) Acquisition subject to approval** The acquisition of a building or facility under subsection (a) of this section shall be subject to the approval of—
+**(b) Acquisition subject to approval** The acquisition of a building or facility under subsection (a) shall be subject to the approval of—

 (1) the House Office Building Commission, in the case of a building or facility acquired for the use of an office of the House of Representatives;